Plants for drought prone gardens: pink and white

 5 - Viburnum tinus ‘Gwenllian’

-6 - Cistus x purpureus
+6 - Cistus × purpureus

 7 - Hylotelephium spectabile ‘Brilliant’

-2 - Ozothamnus rosmarinifolius ‘Silver Jubilee’ is an evergreen shrub with rosemary-like, silver-grey leaves and compact clusters of scented white flowerheads opening from red buds in summer.
+2 - Ozothamnus rosmarinifolius ‘Silver Jubilee’ is an evergreen shrub with rosemary-like, silver-grey leaves and compact clusters of scented white flowerheads opening from red in summer.

-3 - Olearia macrodonta is an evergreen shrub with toothed, grey-green leaves that are white-felted underneath.
+3 -Olearia macrodonta is an evergreen shrub with toothed, grey-green leaves that are white-felted underneath.
 Large clusters of small, daisy-like, fragrant white flowers are borne in summer.

-4 - Stipa gigantea is a tufted evergreen grass with arching leaves and tall sprays of oat-like, dusky purple flowers that ripen to gold from late summer into autumn.
+4 -Stipa gigantea is a tufted evergreen grass with arching leaves and tall sprays of oat-like, dusky purple flowers that ripen to gold from late summer into autumn.

 5 - Viburnum tinus ‘Gwenllian’ is a bushy evergreen shrub with dark green leaves and compact clusters of starry white flowers that open in late winter from red-pink buds, followed by metallic-blue berries.

-7 - Hylotelephium spectabile ‘Brilliant’ is a herbaceous perennial with succulent, grey-green leaves on thick stems.
+7 - Hylotelephium spectabile ‘Brilliant’ is a herbaceous with succulent, grey-green leaves on thick stems.
 Flattened heads of small, star-shaped pink flowers, which are loved by pollinators, are borne from late summer into autumn.

-About drought-prone areas
+About drought prone areas

-The challenge of growing plants in drought-prone locations
+The challenge of growing plants in drought prone locations

-Sun and wind can increase the rate of moisture loss from soil and from plants, so if you have the space, creating some shade to reduce evaporation from direct sunlight and/or adding a windbreak to reduce the effect of wind may help.
+If you have the space, creating some shade to reduce evaporation from direct sunlight, and/or adding a windbreak to reduce the effect of wind may help.

 Why choose a sustainable planting combination?

 Using the ethos of ‘right plant, right place’ to create a sustainable planting combination is great for the environment.
-It helps to avoid waste and the use of products and practices needed to try and help ailing plants, such as applying fertiliser.
-It also creates robust, long-lived planting that benefits soil health and garden biodiversity.
+It helps avoid waste and the use of products and practices needed to try and help ailing plants, such as the application of fertiliser.
+It also creates robust, long-lived planting that benefits soil health and garden .
+For more information about sustainable gardening, please see the RHS Sustainability Strategy.